Chandil

 Chandil is a census town in the Chandil CD block in the Chandil subdivision of Seraikela Kharsawan district in the state of Jharkhand, India.

 Geography

 Location

 Chandil is located at 22.97°N 86.05°E. It has an average elevation of 246 metres (807 feet).

 Area overview

 The area shown in the map has been described as “part of the southern fringe of the Chotanagpur plateau and is a hilly upland tract”.
 75.7% of the population lives in the rural areas and 24.3% lives in the urban areas.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.

 Civic administration

 There is a police station at Chandil.

 The headquarters of Chandil CD block are located at Chandil town.
 Chandil also houses the headquarters of the Chandil subdivision.

+The revenue headquarters of Chandil sub-division is located near Chandil Dam.

 Demographics

 According to the 2011 Census of India, Chandil had a total population of 4,839, of which 2,500 (52%) were males and 2,339 (48%) were females.
 Population in the age range 0–6 years was 701.
 The total number of literate persons in Chandil was 3,262 (78.83% of the population over 6 years).